AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 {sample :height 220}GANTT\_NEW\_Events\_05{sample}

 ```
-/* prevent the default behavior of the chart
+/* listen to the beforeCreateConnector event
-on the beforeCreateConnector event */
+and prevent the default behavior of the chart */
 chart.listen("beforeCreateConnector", function (e) {
   e.preventDefault();
 });